selimamrouni/best-data-scientist-france-2018/README.md

 For this project, I started by some features engineering, then used machine learning technics and deep learning technics.

+The files are:
+- X_train.csv, X_test.csv, y_train.csv: Data files.
+- description.pdf: An overview of the challenge proposed by the platform.
+- meilleur_DS_france.ipynb: The notebook file.

 ## Feature Engineering

 This is a real-world data problem.
 Thus, some data cleaning has been realized and features have been removed: too much NaNs or non relevant features (like listings URLs).